michaelthatsit/mod/README.md

 CY-8H BTUs from AliExpress [are compatible](https://github.com/adept-anyball/mod/issues/6). \
 [SP-8 ones](https://vi.aliexpress.com/item/1005007460320866.html) are not directly compatible, but there are model(s) available.
 [Github issue](https://github.com/adept-anyball/mod/issues/5).

+## Magnets

+You will need 4x2 mm circular neodymium magnets, full set (device + buttons) is 24pcs. \
+They MUST be glued, ideally with a cyanocrylate based glue.

 ## Quality Assurance